uncovery/Websend/Readme.md

     Prints to text to a player currently playing on your server.
     Example: `ExecuteConsoleCommand: time set 0;`
 *   `ExecuteScript :scriptname;`
     Runs a script.
-The script has to be in the Websend scripts directory and has to be compiled and loaded before this is runned.
+The script has to be in the Websend scripts directory and has to be compiled and loaded before this is run.
     Example: `ExecuteScript: scriptname;`

-Use the command `/ws argument0 argument1` or `/websend argument0 argument1` to start a request from Spigot to PHP.